 With its interesting collection of indigenous plants that are representative of South Africa’s Free State Province, its winding pathways, various demonstration gardens, and extensive network of walking trails, the tranquil setting of the Free State National Botanical Garden is a wonderful place to relax and spend quality time with family and friends.

-- Top South Korea national parks — 20 best national parks in South Korea you should visit
+- Turkey top national parks — 10 must-visit & best national parks in Turkey

 - Seoraksan autumn blog — Admiring fall foliage & Cable car riding in Seoraksan National Park in autumn